• Instruments

 2. Practice slowly – Step by Step.

-When you study something, it’s obvious that you would want it to get progress as soon as possible.
-That is the most common ukulele beginner mistakes.
+When you study something, it’s obvious that you would want to get progress as soon as possible.
+That is the most common ukulele beginner mistake.

 It’s not like after getting something done, you will start to play around like a drunk person.
-You will make mistake and become frustrated.
+You will make mistakes and become frustrated.

 3. Don’t Compare Yourself with anyone else.